felixlopz/hubrise-test-task/content/docs/en/payment.md

 1. Log in to your [HubRise account](https://manager.hubrise.com/login).
 1. Click on **SETTINGS**.
-1. For billing details at Account level, verify **All locations** is selected.
+1. For billing details at Account level, verify that **All locations** is selected.
 1. In the **Account** section, click **Modify account**.
 1. Fill in the information required under **Billing details**.
 It is a legal requirement to include the Intra-Community VAT number.
 1. Click **Update**.